mibs510/OpenALPR-Webhook/README.md

 - ~~Worker management needs reimplementation~~
   - ~~Currently working on this~~
 - Manually requeuing jobs fail
-- Update vulnerable packages (Flask, requests, Werkzeug)
+- Updating vulnerable packages (Flask, requests, Werkzeug) fail.
+  - Cannot install flask-dance alongside other packages
 - Gunicorn with more than one worker has issues with Worker Manager Server
 - ~~Searching plates will only work if pagination position is on page 1~~
   - ~~This is a grid.js issue [#1314](https://github.com/grid-js/gridjs/issues/1314) [#1344](https://github.com/grid-js/gridjs/pull/1334) [#1311](https://github.com/grid-js/gridjs/issues/1311).~~